 '''

 @app.route('/login', methods=['GET', 'POST'])

 def login():

 Here we use a class of some kind to represent and validate our

 client-side form data.
 For example, WTForms is a library that will

 handle this for us, and we use a custom LoginForm to validate.

 form = LoginForm()

 if form.validate_on_submit():

 Login and validate the user.

 user should be an instance of your 'User' class

 login_user(user)

 flask.flash('Logged in successfully.')

 next = flask.request.args.get('next')

-next_is_valid should check if the user has valid
+is_safe_url should check if the url is safe for redirects.

-permission to access the 'next' url
+See http://flask.pocoo.org/snippets/62/ for an example.

-if not next_is_valid(next):
+if not is_safe_url(next):

 return flask.abort(400)

 return flask.redirect(next or flask.url_for('index'))

 return flask.render_template('login.html', form=form)

 '''

 Warning: You MUST validate the value of the next parameter.
 If you do not, your application will be vulnerable to open redirects.
+For an example implementation of is_safe_url see this Flask Snippet.